enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 Reviews are a good example of this idea.
 If we have never visited a business before, we may turn to this
 crowd-sourced content to decide whether to buy something or not.
 For many businesses, online reviews are a high-stakes component of consumer decision-making.
 Car
-shoppers, for example, are increasingly relying on Yelp and other ratings sites.
-Nielsen reports 17 that 84
-percent of people say that online reviews influence their buying decision.
-These reviewers can even gain
-celebrity status as their opinions reverberate throughout Twitter, Facebook, and beyond.
+shoppers, for example, are increasingly relying on Yelp and other ratings sites. **Nielsen reports  that 84 percent of people say that online reviews influence their buying decision.** These reviewers can even gain  celebrity status as their opinions reverberate throughout Twitter, Facebook, and beyond.
 The key with this tactic is to have a rock-solid internal process for capturing and maintaining a steady
 stream of customers willing to write reviews.
-Understandably, many of your frontline sales personnel may feel
-awkward about asking for a review, but you can put it in a way that makes the customer comfortable: “Our
-business is based on referrals.
-Would you take a moment to visit Yelp and refer us to your friends and
+Understandably, **many of your frontline sales personnel may feel awkward about asking for a review, but you can put it in a way that makes the customer comfortable: “Our business is based on referrals.** Would you take a moment to visit Yelp and refer us to your friends and
 family?”
 This is a great start to your internal process, but it’s only the beginning.
 Here are several ways to improve social transmission through Yelp and other review sites:
 Designate someone to take ownership of your implementation plan.
 This person is in charge of